Carnamah Historical Society: Publications

 As part of the Australian Bicentenary in 1988, the society published Westward to the Sea: Reminiscences & History of the Carnamah District 1861-1987.
 The book was compiled and written by P. R. Heydon, O.A.M.

 In 2013 the society was a partner with Rail Heritage WA in gathering and providing content for the book Memories of the Midland Railway Co. of Western Australia.
 The book, written by Philippa Rogers, was launched in 2014 to commemorate 50 years since the railway was taken over by Western Australian Government Railways.

 Carnamah at the National Museum of Australia

 One of the notable derivatives from the society's work is Carnamah's inclusion in the permanent exhibition Landmarks: People and Places across Australia at the National Museum of Australia (NMA) in Canberra.
 A curator at the NMA wanted to include Carnamah after discovering the society's website from an internet search on soldier settlement.
-Within one of the ten themes, Extending the Farmlands, is Carnamah's First World War soldier settlement.
+Within one of the ten themes, Extending the Farmlands, is Carnamah's World War I soldier settlement.
 The section, with accompanying objects, includes the stories of five soldier settlers and their families with interpretative detail being largely sourced from the Carnamah-Winchester Database on the society's website.
 In 2013 the NMA published a book on the exhibition, titled Landmarks: A History of Australia in 33 Places, with Carnamah being featured as one of the 33.